jenkinsci/azure-container-agents-plugin/README.md

 # Azure Container Agents Plugin

-> ***Important***: This plugin is being retired and will be out of support as of February 29, 2024.
-Azure CLI is the currently recommended way to integrate Jenkins with Azure services.
-Refer to [Tutorial: Use Azure Container Instances as a Jenkins build agent](https://docs.microsoft.com/en-us/azure/developer/jenkins/azure-container-instances-as-jenkins-build-agent?toc=https%3A%2F%2Fdocs.microsoft.com%2Fen-us%2Fazure%2Fdeveloper%2Fjenkins%2Ftoc.json&bc=https%3A%2F%2Fdocs.microsoft.com%2Fen-us%2Fazure%2Fdeveloper%2Fbreadcrumb%2Ftoc.json) for more details.
+> ***Important***: This plug-in is maintained by the Jenkins community and won’t be supported by Microsoft as of February 29, 2024.

 Azure Container Agents Plugin can help you to run a container as an agent in Jenkins